Surgery after stroke can be a life-saving procedure.

 We’ll start with the types of surgery that are used to treat stroke and then move onto preventive surgeries after.

-Types of Surgery After Stroke
+Saving a Life with Surgery After Stroke

 A stroke is caused when the blood flow to the brain is compromised by either a clogged or burst artery.

 The lack of oxygen-rich blood to the brain causes brain damage, and fast treatment is essential for minimizing this damage.

 There are 3 types of surgery that are used to treat stroke and restore blood flow to the brain.

 This surgery is used to treat swelling in the brain after both ischemic or hemorrhagic stroke.